J0n4t4n/flux-home/README.md

 - [Ingress-Nginx](https://github.com/kubernetes/ingress-nginx): Ingress-Nginx is an Ingress controller for Kubernetes that enables the routing of incoming traffic to your services.
 It provides features like SSL/TLS termination, load balancing, and path-based routing.

+- [Kured](https://kured.dev/): Kured is a tool used to automatically reboot nodes when a reboot is required.

 - [OnePassword Connect + Operator](https://github.com/1Password/onepassword-operator): The OnePassword Operator is a tool for integrating the 1Password secrets management platform with Kubernetes.
 It provides secure and convenient access to secrets and credentials for your applications.
 The Operator uses OnePassword Connect to fetch the secrets from 1Password.

 - [Rancher Longhorn](https://longhorn.io/): Longhorn provides a distributed block storage system for Kubernetes, offering replicated storage with high availability and data durability.

 - [Renovate](https://www.mend.io/renovate/): Renovate is an automated dependency management tool.
 It keeps track of the dependencies in your project and automatically updates them to their latest versions, ensuring that your cluster stays up-to-date and secure.

+- [System Upgrade Controller](https://github.com/rancher/system-upgrade-controller): The System Upgrade Controller by Rancher is used to automatically upgrade K3s according to a Plan object.

 - [Tekton](https://tekton.dev/): Tekton is a flexible and scalable Kubernetes-native framework for building Continuous Integration/Continuous Delivery (CI/CD) systems.
 It allows you to define and run CI/CD pipelines as code, enabling automation and collaboration.